January 21, 2019 § Leave a comment

 Federally funded, indoctrinated and militarized “local” cops are everywhere, and now you’ve got a new layer of (unconstitutional) federal “Homeland Security”/”Transporation Security Agency” quasi-cops on your streets.
 If this isn’t “swarms of officers” harassing us and consuming our wealth, what is?

-Between the physical and virtual policing, the officers are now quartered in every home – hell, practically every pocket.
+Between the physical and virtual policing, government soldiers are now quartered in every home – hell, practically every pocket.

 I’m sorry this is reaching its peak, or nadir, under the “black” mascot president.
 It’s a shame.
 It’s insult to injury.
 You people who voted for and celebrated and practically worshiped this guy, should be feeling really pissed off right now.
 At him, at them, but also at yourself.
 Yes, be pissed off at yourself.
 Then, forgive yourself, pick yourself up and dust yourself off.
 The question is: What do we do now?